Solar Farm Business Plan

 If you plan to sell the solar energy from your farm directly to the electrical grid, it will require minimal marketing.
 However, for selling it to established utility companies and large businesses, you will need to become visible online.
 Develop your own website and establish strong relationships with the businesses you’re hoping to partner with.

 Your marketing strategy should highlight the benefits of solar energy through public relations campaigns.
 Make the public aware of the unique benefits of solar produced electricity — beyond the benefits of zero emissions.
 Your business will directly benefit from advantages in terms of rebates, tax credits, and other incentives.

 Since the price is an overriding factor, also describe the pricing of your services and products.

-Make a mention of marketing analysis where you evaluate your competitors, like other solar farms, tidal power plants, etc. Highlight the benefits of solar energy over conventional energy providers, like coal.
+Make mention of market analysis where you review your competitors, like other solar farms, tidal power plants, and others.
+Highlight the benefits of solar energy over conventional energy providers, like coal.

 #5 Financial Plan

 The solar farm business plan financial analysis includes projected financial statements and ratio analysis.
-Since solar farms high initial capital costs for equipment and set up, discuss the potential funding sources you are considering, like government grants, bank loans, and even future stock offerings.
+Solar farms have high initial capital costs for equipment and setup.
+Discuss the potential funding sources you are considering, like government grants, bank loans, and even future stock offerings.

 #6 Personnel Plan

 In this section, provide an organizational chart that shows the management hierarchy.
 Also, present your brief professional biography and that of your managerial team.
 Give details about the manpower that will be engaged in the solar farm.
-It will be in your interest to keep your workforce small by using third-parties for installation, maintenance, and upkeep of the solar farm since this will project a positive picture to your investors.
+Keep your workforce small by using third-parties for installation, maintenance, and upkeep of the solar farm.
+This will be in your interest as it will project a positive picture to your investors.